muqiu791/prcv/README.md

 You can use it by:
 ``pip install -r requirements.txt``

+## Anti-UAV Datasets
+For the 1st Anti-UAV datasets you can find in the official repository for [Anti-UAV](https://github.com/ZhaoJ9014/Anti-UAV)

 ## How to use
 Runs according to the framework in four modules: